 We’ve come a long way from our humble beginnings in 1927 – from a time where cats roamed the streets and were regarded as pests, to the feline-loving society we live in today.

 Cats Protection is now considered the UK’s largest feline welfare charity and along the way, has encouraged positive change in law as well as education.
-Last year we helped over 205,000 cats and kittens through our national network of over 250 volunteer-run branches and 32 adoption centres.
+We help over 200,000 cats and kittens every year through our national network of over 250 volunteer-run branches and 32 adoption centres.

 Take a look below at a brief history of Cats Protection from the beginning....